 - The cloud-based service: This service runs in Azure, and is where the external client/user connections are made.

-- The on-premises connector: An on-premises component, the connector listens for requests from the Azure AD Application Proxy service and handles connections to the internal applications.
+- The on-premises connector: An on-premises component, the connector listens for requests from the Microsoft Entra application proxy service and handles connections to the internal applications.

 A flow between the connector and the Application Proxy service is established when: